ArnaudRinquin/redux-reroute/README.md

 // This component is responsible for picking and rendering the right component
 // It connects to get the `location.matchedRoute` value of the app state
 //
-// Note: this would not be necessary we using a component selector, this is only
+// Note: this is not necessary when using a component selector, this is only
-// meant to ease `reroute` principles.
+// meant to demonstrate the `reroute` principles.
 @connect(state => ({ matchedRoute: state.location.matchedRoute }))
 class ComponentSwitch extends Component {
   render() {